 1 - General.
-Any purchase order issued by Central Semiconductor Corp. as well as its subsidiaries and affiliates (collectively "Central") for the purchase of goods and services specified in each order is placed in accordance with the terms and conditions set forth herein, any specifications and files attached to the purchase order, and in the current revision of Central’s SCP Quality Specification document CCQ899, where applicable.
+Any purchase order issued by Central Semiconductor, LLC as well as its subsidiaries and affiliates (collectively "Central") for the purchase of goods and services specified in each order is placed in accordance with the terms and conditions set forth herein, any specifications and files attached to the purchase order, and in the current revision of Central’s SCP Quality Specification document CCQ899, where applicable.
 Acceptance of a purchase order is expressly limited to the terms and conditions contained in the purchase order and those outlined in this document, which shall govern and constitute an integral part of the purchase order submitted to any person or entity ("Supplier").
 Central hereby rejects and objects to any additional or different terms proposed by Supplier, including those contained in Supplier's order acknowledgement or any other terms and conditions document, unless specifically agreed to by Central in writing.

 2 - Acceptance.
 Supplier’s written acceptance, acknowledgement, or commencement of performance of a purchase order shall constitute acceptance.
 If Supplier does not reject an order in writing within ten (10) days of receipt, the order will be deemed accepted by Supplier.
 Central may withdraw an order any time before acceptance.
 Central also reserves the right to cancel any purchase order at any time, for any reason or no reason, at its sole discretion, except for non-cancelable, non-returnable (NCNR) orders.